FrancoCalan/srt_tools/README.md

-# srt_tools2
+# srt_tools
-Tools for script creation and data postprocessing for the MIT Small Radio Telescope (SRT)
+Tools for script creation and data plotting for the MIT Small Radio Telescope (SRT)